-There’s over 130,000 courses on Udemy marketplace, but only about 3,500 courses on Udemy for Business.
+There are over 130,000 courses on the Udemy marketplace, but only about 3,500 courses on Udemy for Business.
 Ever wonder what that’s all about?
-Maybe you aspire to get your course listed on Udemy for Business?
+Maybe you aspire to get your course listed on Business?
 How do you get to be one of the chosen few?

 What’s Udemy for Business?

-To be included in Udemy for Business, first of all, you have to do a very basic thing – which is to opt into the Udemy for Business Content subscription marketing program so that your courses are eligible for inclusion.
-You opt in on your promotional agreements page.
+First of all, you have to do a very basic thing – which is to opt into the Udemy for Business Content subscription marketing program so that your courses are eligible for inclusion.
+You opt-in on your promotional agreements page.

-After that, you have to focus on is what Udemy for Business is looking for.
 According to Udemy, ALL Udemy for Business courses have the highest quality of content.
-So there’s your first criteria.
+So there are your first criteria.
 If your course is lacking in any way, then forget it.
 Udemy for Business also promotes itself to companies by promising the following: